06 April, 2022

 Getting the front yard ready for winter

 It was one of those now or never mornings, waiting for the summer heat to go away so that work in the front yard could be done.
-Hubby and I were out the front cutting and pruning, it’s a pet hate really and it can only be done now and then due to health issues or the hot weather.
+Hubby and I were out the front cutting and pruning, it’s a pet hate really and it can only be done now and then due to health issues and the hot weather.

 The good thing is I have it down to mostly trees and shrubs; including carpet roses and agapanthus.
 Bulbs don’t come up until winter.
 Our photinia hedge row is filling up well.
 That was planted quite a few years back; however some failed to thrive and were removed and new photinia inserted in the gaps.
 Through the past summer season we have had plenty of rain and that boosted growth.
 So I am a happy camper to finally see it all growing in unison making it look vibrant and just how I had hoped it would be.